 Enter your User ID and password (obtained when registering) and select Log in.

 The Log in page also includes useful links to:

 Lost or forgotten User IDs and passwords can be retrieved by selecting either the Forgotten password or Forgotten User ID links from the Log in page.
-This links to the registration centre and will prompt for your registered email from which you will receive the credentials needed.
+You will need your registered email address and your secret question and answer.

 FAILED ATTEMPTS AT LOG IN

 There is a maximum of six failed attempts on your account before it will be locked.
 Unlocking your account can be done via the forgotten links, but you must know the answer to your secret question to meet the necessary security requirements to unlock your account.
 For further support to unlock your account, email email@example.com.

 At the bottom of all TableBuilder screens are ABS pages relating to:

 These pages open in a new window or tab and will not affect your active session.TIMING OUT

 If there has been no activity in TableBuilder for 30 minutes, the session will time out.
 The following message will display and you will need to log in again to continue working.
 Any unsaved data will be lost.